I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagkscamera_extendedprop_header.md

 ## Members

+`Version`

+The extended property version number.
+This is set to 1.

+`PinId`

+The pin ID that corresponds with the property.
+If <b>PinId</b> is set to (ULONG)-1, the control applies to the filter.
+Otherwise, the camera driver must route this control to the corresponding pin when that pin is created (or if already available).

+`Size`

+The total size, in bytes of the entire payload.
+This includes the <b>KSCAMERA_EXTENDEDPROP_HEADER</b> structure and the following control specific payload data.

+`Result`

+For a set operation, this is 0.
+For queries, <b>Result</b> contains any failure code the driver provides for the most recent control operation.

+`Flags`

+The settings in <b>Flags</b> may vary depending on the control.

+The high order bit of the <b>Flags</b> value is reserved.
+This bit serves as the cancel flag and is defined as <b>KSCAMERA_EXTENDEDPROP_FLAG_CANCELOPERATION</b>.
+This flag is only meaningful for asynchronous controls.

 `Capability`

 This member is read only and indicates the standard capabilities of the control.
 The following capabilities are defined.